 - Licensed Practical Nursing (LPN) Program

-- Accredited by the National League for Nursing Accrediting Commission (since 1998)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1998)

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.